martinnyborg/azure-70-533-scripts/README.md

-Powershell and Azure cli scripts for 70-533
+Notes and Powershell/Azure cli scripts for 70-533